Frequently Asked Questions About TICC

 Port-a-potties are available from Wednesday to Sunday morning.
-Arrangements can be made directly with the sanitation company if your RV holding tanks need to be pumped out.
+Arrangements can be made directly with the on-site sanitation company if your RV holding tanks need to be pumped out.
 Water can be obtained on Tuesday and Thursday afternoon if you bring a jug to the Study Butte water company located behind the ghost town.
 Ice is available at CASI's main concession stand and the Krazy Flats Saloon.
 Garbage placed in bags need to be put in large containers, so the trash company can pick up daily.
 Please: All items you bring on your site must be removed and taken with you when you leave.

 4. What are the rules for camping at Terlingua?

 We want everyone to have a good time and enjoy a safe and (slightly) insane event.
 Spectator camping in Krazy Flats is on a first come basis, and reserving sites is discouraged.
 Be courteous to your neighbors when you run your generator.
 Click on this link to see other Safety Rules

 5. What is the schedule of events?

 The complete schedule of events will be posted each year by October 1st, under the CASI Terlingua Tab.
 Events are subject to time and location changes.

 There will be food vendors at the CASI Site starting on Wednesday.
 The consession stands will sell cold beer and wine.
 Bring an empty cooler if you want to get warm beer at case prices and buy ice to cool it.
 Also there are local restaurants in Terlingua Ghost Town and in Study Butte.
 Basic groceries are available in Study Butte and Lajitas.

 7. What if I have a medical emergency?

 The local Terlingua EMS is on site, Wednesday through Saturday, during the event.
 They can treat minor situations, and others are taken to the hospital in Alpine or Midland/Odessa.
 CALL 911.